Active label cleaning for improved dataset quality under resource constraints: Results

 \subsection{Sample scoring function impacts cleaning performance.}

-We study the influence of the self-entropy term ($H(\prob[\params])$) used in \cref{eqn:scoring_fn} in an ablation study.
+We study the influence of the self-entropy term ($\mathrm{H}(p_{\boldsymbol{\theta}})$) used in \cref{eqn:scoring_fn} in an ablation study.
 We see that selectors prioritising clear label noise cases yield higher numbers of corrected label noise, and this effect is further pronounced by including the entropy term in the scoring function (see Supplementary Figure~3).

 Additionally, ranking samples for labelling is related to active learning, whereby one annotates unlabelled instances in order to maximise model performance metrics.
 Typical active-learning methods attempt to identify the most informative examples \cite{toneva2018empirical}, relying on e.g.\ core-sets \cite{sener2018active} or high predictive uncertainty \cite{houlsby2011bald}.
 A representative example is Bayesian active learning by disagreement (BALD) \cite{houlsby2011bald,gal2017deep}, which quantifies the mutual information between each sample's unknown label and the model parameters.
-However, these criteria may simply prioritise under-represented parts of the data space rather than samples with noisy labels.
+However, these criteria often prioritise under-represented parts of the data space, in particular samples close to the decision boundary.
+This may not necessarily coincide with samples with noisy labels, in particular clear noise cases (see \cref{fig:sample_difficulty}).
 To analyse the suitability for label cleaning of such an approach, we repeat these experiments with the BALD score in replacement of the function in \cref{eqn:scoring_fn}, using the same relabelling budget.
 Rows 1--2 in \cref{tab:classification_bald} show that classification accuracy gains on the test set are comparable between the two.
-However, the label quality improvement is significantly inferior for BALD (Supplementary Figure~2), as it favours samples with the highest disagreement---which may not correspond to label noise.
-Thus, in addition to improving model accuracy, active label cleaning offers the flexibility to improve the quality of noisy datasets.
+However, the label quality improvement is significantly inferior for BALD (Supplementary Figure~3), as it favours samples with the highest disagreement---which may not correspond to label noise.
+Hence, whereas both scoring functions (BALD and \cref{eqn:scoring_fn}) yield similar model performance improvements, \cref{eqn:scoring_fn} offers the advantage of improving the quality of noisy datasets.